MateoGarciaPepin/fake-web-events/README.md

 To generate fake user information, such as IP and email addresses we are using the module [Faker](https://github.com/joke2k/faker).

 ### User Pool
-We create a user pool from where users are randomly chosen (with replacement).
+We create a user pool from where users are randomly chosen.
 This enables users to have different sessions over time.

 ### Simulation
 When you run a simulation, it will pick an user and iterate until that user reaches session_end.